BluePurplePro/Asus-Vivobook-X542UAR-Hackintosh/README.md

 - Battery Status
 - Camera
 - Microphone
+- HDMI 1080p60fps

 _Partially working_:
 - Wifi (AR9565 is super slow outside Windows, the only usable feature is location services.
 It is recommended to replace AR9565 with Intel card or Fenvi card)
 - Touchpad (Double tap to drag is not reliable, it is recommended to use three finger drag instead)
+- Sleep (Sometimes it takes 30s~60s to wake)

 _Not working_:
 - Airdrop
 - Power Management (CFG-Lock)

 _Not tested_:
-- Sleep (I don't carry this laptop around, always plug an ethernet cable.
-Feel free to fix sleep function)
 - SD Card Reader (Mine is broken)
+- HDMI 4K60fps (I don't have 4K monitor/TV)
-- HDMI (Audio; 4K@60 output)
+- HDMI Sound
+-
 _Known issue(s)_:
 - Rebooting from Windows might break Audio in MacOS.
 The solution is turn off (shutdown) the laptop and turn it on, boot straight to MacOS